Tools & Templates

 The necessity of sending a rejection email after an application is up for debate.

-By sending a rejection email, you may just be reminding them of something they’d already moved on from or even forgotten about in the first place.
+By sending an applicant rejection email, you may just be reminding them of something they’d already moved on from or even forgotten about in the first place.

 Others believe that anyone who takes the time to apply deserves an update on their application's status.